JackKelly/linux_home/README.md

 eval "$(zoxide init --cmd cd bash)"
 ```

+# Vale

+The `.config/vale` config is used for the Vale formatter, which is used in my nvim config as a linter.

 # Emacs

 **NOTE THAT MY EMACS CONFIG HASN'T BEEN UPDATED FOR A FEW YEARS!
 I SWITCHED TO VS CODE AROUND 2023.
 AND THEN I SWITCHED TO NEOVIM IN 2024!
 You can find my nvim config [here](https://github.com/JackKelly/kickstart-modular.nvim)**